I Believe in You and Me: History and composition

 The original version recorded by The Four Tops was a moderate success, charting at number 40 on the US Billboard's Hot Black Singles chart.

 Due to the bigger success of the Whitney Houston version, "I Believe in You and Me" is most popularly known as a Whitney Houston song.

-Shortly before the death of Four Tops lead singer Levi Stubbs in 2008, who was sidelined from the group due to complications of a stroke, and confined to a wheelchair, appeared with the other members of The Four Tops, and Aretha Franklin, and sang "I Believe In You and Me" live onstage in Detroit, in his final television appearance on From The Heart: The Four Tops 50th Anniversary Special (2004) on PBS.
+Shortly before the death of Four Tops lead singer Levi Stubbs in 2008, who was sidelined from the group due to complications of a stroke, and confined to a wheelchair, appeared with the other members of The Four Tops, and Aretha Franklin, and sang "I Believe In You and Me" live onstage at the Detroit Opera House, in his final television appearance on From The Heart: The Four Tops 50th Anniversary Special (2004) on PBS.

 Charts

 Whitney Houston version

-Thirteen years later in 1996, American singer and actress Whitney Houston recorded a cover of the song for her soundtrack album The Preacher's Wife, produced by Mervyn Warren and herself on the film version, and David Foster on the single version of the song.
+Thirteen years later in 1996, American singer and actress Whitney Houston recorded a cover of the song for her soundtrack album The Preacher's Wife, produced by Mervyn Warren and Houston on the film version, and David Foster on the single version of the song.
 It was released as the soundtrack's first single on December 10, 1996 by Arista Records.
 Houston received a Grammy nomination for Best Female R&B Vocal Performance for her performance of the song at the 40th Annual Grammy Awards on February 25, 1998.

 Whitney Houston's version was edited & sampled to create a duet with Barry Manilow for his album My Dream Duets (2014).

 Composition

 "I Believe in You and Me" is a slow tempo R&B song with strong gospel influences.
-Written in the key of C major, the beat is set in common time and moves at a slow 66 beats per minute.
+Written in the key of B major then modulates to C major, the beat is set in common time and moves at a slow 66 beats per minute.
 Houston's vocals in the song spans from the low note of G3 to the high note of A5.

 Critical response

 J. D. Considine of The Baltimore Sun called the song "the Designated Hit Ballad" and added "[it] is pretty much what we've come to expect from Houston ― a slow, Streisand-esque build-up, a subtle sense of drama and a big, full-voiced payoff in the final chorus."
 Also American magazine Billboard gave the song a positive review, saying "As she did with Dolly Parton's 'I Will Always Love You,' Houston redefines the composition with a soaring, glass-shattering performance that will leave her legions of fans breathless."
 While reviewing the soundtrack, Elysa Gardner of Los Angeles Times wrote described it as "a cheesy classic in the tradition of 'I Will Always Love You,' with an instantly familiar melody and a poignant, bolero-like arrangement."
-A reviewer from Music Week commented, "More serious schmaltz from The Preacher's Wife sountrack.
+A reviewer from Music Week commented, "More serious schmaltz from The Preacher's Wife soundtrack.
 Clearly destined for the Top 20 and anyone with a chocolate box heart."
 In his review for the soundtrack, Neil Strauss from The New York Times praised the song as one of "the year's most virtuosic pop ballads."